-Probation - The second quarter that a student's cumulative GPA falls below 2.0, the college will place the student on Academic Probation.
+Probation - The second term that a student's cumulative GPA falls below 2.0, the college will place the student on Academic Probation.
 This is the final warning prior to suspension.
 There is no appeal.

-One-quarter Suspension - The third quarter a student's cumulative GPA remains below 2.0, the college will suspend the student for one quarter.
-During the suspension, the student may not register for any course, and may not participate in events or activities reserved for students.
-The student has the right to appeal the suspension.The third quarter a student's cumulative GPA remains below 2.0, the college will suspend the student for one quarter.
+One-quarter Suspension - The third term a student's cumulative GPA remains below 2.0, the college will suspend the student for one term.
 During the suspension, the student may not register for any course, and may not participate in events or activities reserved for students.
 The student has the right to appeal the suspension.

 Conditional Probation - Suspended students who return from one-term or one-year suspension or were granted an appeal will be placed on conditional probation status.
 Students on conditional probation status must increase their cumulative GPA to above 2.0 or meet the conditions outlined in their approved appeal.
-The college will remove all warning, probation, suspension or conditional probation status from students increasing their cumulative GPA to above 2.0.
 Students who meet the conditions of the appeal but do not raise their cumulative GPA to above a 2.0 will remain on conditional probation status.
 Students who fail to increase their cumulative GPA to above 2.0 or fail to meet the conditions of their appeal will be suspended for one year.
 During the suspension, the student may not register for any course, and may not participate in events or activities reserved for students.
+The college will remove all warning, probation, suspension or conditional probation status from students increasing their cumulative GPA to above 2.0.

 Appeals - Suspended students can submit an appeal to the Vice President of Student Services as long as they have not filed any previous appeals or have received above a 2.0 GPA in every course.
 In an approved appeal, the student must show proof of circumstances over which the student had no control and/or show proof of making measurable and substantial progress toward raising their GPA.
 The Vice President reviews appeals on a case-by-case basis.
 The Vice President may take the following actions on an appeal: